Aggregation of financial markets: Introduction

 \section{Introduction}

-The theme of this manuscript is to study and formulate mathematical tools that are useful to describe stationary financial markets in equilibrium.
-There are various types of financial markets, e.g., limit order book exchanges, dark pools, alternative trading systems, decentralized exchanges, and automated market makers.
-Therefore, we strive for a fairly general definition of a market.
-When defining a market, there are two main perspectives: The first one is simplistic and reduces a market to a device or mechanism that allows to exchange one good into another.
-Hence, in order to describe a market one would only have to characterize how much of one good could be exchanged on the market into another good.
+The theme of this article is to develop and study mathematical tools that are useful to describe stationary financial markets in equilibrium.
+There are various types of financial markets: limit order book exchanges, decentralized liquidity pools, dark pools, alternative trading systems, etc. Therefore, we strive for a fairly general definition of a market.
+When defining a market, there are two main perspectives: The first one is simplistic and reduces a market to a device or mechanism that allows to exchange one asset into another.
+Hence, in order to describe a market one would only have to characterize how much of one asset could be exchanged on the market into another asset.
 The second perspective understands a market as a place where traders meet and interact.
-Describing a market from this perspective is a lot more subtle, as one needs to describe and understand how traders interact, influence each other and come to an agreement.
+Describing a market from this perspective is much more subtle, as one needs to understand and model how traders influence each other and come to an agreement.
 To meet both views, we use utility functions (see Section~\ref{s_markets}).
-The superlevel set of the utility function describes the set of all possible trades with that market, fully characterizing the market as an exchange mechanism.
+The super-level set of the utility function describes the set of all possible trades with that market, fully characterizing the market as an exchange mechanism.
 The behavior of rational traders can also be described via utility functions.
 A trader is only willing to trade if her utility increases (or at least does not decrease).
-The utility function of the market can then be interpreted as the aggregation of the utility functions of the individual traders present in the market.\\
+The utility function of the market can then also be interpreted as the aggregation of the utility functions of the individual traders present in the market. \\